arti-karnik/MyPortfolioPage/README.md

 # MyPortfolioPage

 <strong> Project Summary: </strong> <br>
-I have had great fun to build on the first assignment & work on this one utilizing advanced HTML, CSS & Bootstrap concepts.
+I have had great fun to build on the assignment & work on this one utilizing advanced HTML, CSS & Bootstrap concepts.
 Understood & successfully applied concepts like static header, footers & more importantly a web & mobile responsive page.
 I look forward to deep diving into JavaScript, having fun learning what it's all about & more importantly applying the learning to develop & build further more professional looking webpages.